blastlab/indoornavi-android-api/Documentation/source/Android-API/data.md

 ## __INReport__

-INReport object is used to retrive hitorical data from the database.
+INReport object is used to retrieve historical data from the database.
 It allows to get archived Area events or tag coordinates.
 To enable simpler data processing, the utils class was created.
 Utils class allows to convert data to CSV format.